 It’s that time of year again, when many high school seniors — and their parents — are stressed out about college applications.
-They pour over college brochures and websites, talk to friends and spend sleepless nights eyeing rankings in an exhaustive exercise to choose the best school.
+They pore over college brochures and websites, talk to friends and spend sleepless nights eyeing rankings in an exhaustive exercise to choose the best school.

 But what makes a good choice?
 Are “top-ranked” and “right-fit” synonymous, as widely believed?

 A new paper by scholars at Stanford Graduate School of Education wades through the research to find out.
 The report, released Oct.
 2 by GSE-affiliated Challenge Success, summarizes the most reliable studies of the college experience and its benefits, real or perceived, and finds that college rankings rely on deeply flawed measures that say little about how well undergraduates do in school and later in life.

 Indeed, when it comes to student learning, well-being, job satisfaction and future income — four key outcomes that students and their families value highly — studies suggest that students themselves determine their destinies, not their schools.

 "Research tells us that the most successful students, both in college and beyond, are the ones who engage in the undergraduate experience regardless of how selective a school may be," says the paper’s co-author Denise Pope, a senior lecturer at the GSE and co-founder of Challenge Success, which seeks to redefine success in student learning and achievement.
 "This is almost always the case whether a student attends the top-ranked or 200th-ranked college."

 In their report, Pope and her collaborators reviewed dozens of seminal studies on U.S. undergraduate education in recent years in the hopes of shedding light on three critical areas: the methodology behind college rankings; what, if anything, they say about student success; and, the meaning of "right fit" when choosing a school.